FioChuck/api-pubsub-ingest/README.md

 Application data is frequently exposed via APIs for integration.
 Frameworks like REST make _app-to-app_ integration and microservice architectures extremely simple; however, they pose a challenge for analytics teams relying on low code integration tools such as Alteryx, Azure Data Factory, Informatica, and Google Data Fusion.

-A serverless function can often bridge this gap and provide teams of analysts and data scientst an simple approach to ingesting application data for analytics.
+A serverless function can often bridge this gap and provide teams of analysts and data scientst a simple approach to ingesting application data for analytics.

 This repo contains Python code used to ingest data from an open REST API and publish results to Google PubSub for downstream consumption.
-For this project the a BigQuery subscription type was used to stream the results into BigQuery.
+For this project the a BigQuery subscription type was used to stream the results into BigQuery.A BigQuery subscription in PubSub autmatically and effeciently streams data into BigQuery via the Storage API as messages are published.

 # Setup